t-cc/z1-frontend-developer/README.md

 First, the user sees a screen with the instructions to start the validation of their ID document and an action button.

 Pressing the button the camera capture stars.
-The user has an area in which to fit their document through the app.
-The app automatically detects when that document is focused, takes a screenshot and sends it to the back-end.
+The user will see an area where to fit their document.
+The app will automatically detect when the document is in focus, take a screenshot, and send it to the back-end.

 After sending the document to the back-end, the app shows the previous screen, with information about whether the document has been validated by the back-end.
 If the answer was negative, the application displays a button to re-try the process.